 The iliotibial band is a large thick band of deep fascia (fascia lata) that runs down the lateral surface of the thigh.
 It acts to stabilize the hip and knee, and originates from the gluteus maximus and tensor fascia lata.
-The fascia lata is known subcutaneous stocking.
-In this article we will discuss the gross and functional anatomy of the iliotibial band.
-We will also discuss the clinical relevance of the structure, and provide a summary of key points at the end of the article.
-We will finally conclude with some review questions to test the reader’s understanding of the article content.
+The fascia lata is known as a subcutaneous stocking.
+In this article we will discuss the gross and functional anatomy of the iliotibial band, together with the clinical relevance of the structure

 The gluteus maximus muscle also inserts into the iliotibial band and is innervated by the inferior gluteal nerve (L5-S2).
 The superior part of the tract is splitted into two layers to enclose tensor fascia lata and tendon of the gluteus maximus muscle.
 The iliotibial band continues to descend on the lateral surface of the thigh, and inserts onto the lateral tibial plateau at a projection known as Gerdy’s tubercle.
 It lies on top of the vastus lateralis head of the quadriceps femoris in part.
 The tensor fascia lata acts through the iliotibial band, and supports the knee.
 It extend the knee (maintains the knee in hyperextended condition) and laterally rotate the leg.
 It also acts as a hip flexor and medial rotator.